verilator/verilator/docs/guide/deprecations.rst

   "verilated.h".
 Verilated_heavy.h is planned for removal no sooner than July 2022.

-Configuration File -msg
-  The :vlopt:`lint_off` "-msg" option has been replaced with the "-rule" option.  "-msg" is planned for removal no sooner than January 2021.

 XML locations
   The XML "fl" attribute has been replaced with the "loc" attribute.  "fl" is planned for removal no sooner than January 2021.